-In this article, we’ll be looking at rainforest layers.
-We’ll find out exactly what the layers of the rainforest are, and learn about the animals and plants that live in each of them.
+On this page, we’ll be looking at rainforest layers.
+You’ll find out exactly what the layers of the rainforest are, and learn about the animals and plants that live in each of them.

-You’ll also see pictures of each rainforest layer, and some of the animals that live there.
+You’ll also see pictures of each rainforest layer and the animals that call them home.

 Part of our Rainforest Information Series.

 The layers of a rainforest, from the highest to the lowest, are:

 - Emergent layer (the tops of the highest trees)

 - Canopy layer (the branches and leaves of most of the rainforest trees; where most of the rainforest’s species are found)